 Write down as much information about your topic as possible.
-(You can use encyclopedias and other reference books to help gather background information).
-Answer the following questions:
+Use your lab case study files and online encyclopedias or books to gather background information. and narrow your focus

-Then, try to summarize what you are looking for in one or two sentences.
+Try to summarize what you are looking for in one or two sentences.
+For example:

 (lead) AND (water OR drinking water) AND (health)

 Watch video (3 minutes): Crafting a Savvy Search Strategy (UCLA Library)